-What is diaper dermatitis?
+What is diaper rash?

-How do proteases affect the baby's skin?
+How do proteases affect baby's skin?

 giraffe